 The Rasail did die, but she consumed the entire JSA turn and over 100 points worth of troops in so doing.
 The remainder of the game was an extremely fast cleanup and win, after her scorched earth maneuver.

-The asymmetric trade—that is, losing a small amount of points to kill a big amount of points, or vice versa—was the main reason nobody bothered to bring Ectros and Gorgos before the Human Sphere book.
+The asymmetric trade—that is, losing a small amount of points to kill a big amount of points—was the main reason nobody bothered to bring Ectros and Gorgos before the Human Sphere book.

 Although their prevalence has softened, asymmetric trades are still quite common in Infinity.
 You can avoid asymmetric trades by smart deployment, high-wound models without Symbiomates away from units like Auxilia and Naffatûn, and/or by keeping softer and cheaper units like Makauls, Chaksas, and the Diplomatic Delegate deployed ahead of your valuables.

 But you can make your own asymmetric trades.
 This is usually best executed by models which are not part of a triad, since losing a triad member invariably hurts the other two model’s effectiveness.
 For that reason, it’s always wise to bring a few soloists in Tohaa; especially one or two cheapo soloists, like Chaksas or Kaauris.